Psiphon-Inc/psiphon-windows/src/webui/README.md

+## Design

 Send messages from HTML to C via either "app:" (like, window.location="app:blah") or via page title (like, document.title="blah".
 Send messages from C to HTML via new JS thing.

+## Notes and discussion points

+* Nothing is set in stone.
+For example, if consensus is against the left-side tabs, they can be changed.
+Et cetera.
+* I have done no custom styling (colours, etc.) at all yet.
+Everything is default Bootstrap.
+Some styling notes in the TODO section (probably — haven’t go there).
+  - This means that the UI looks quite web-y.
+Like, probably too web-y.
+* XP-with-IE7 will probably be a somewhat degraded visual experience, but it will work fine.
+* I realized yesterday that Bittorrent Sync also uses this IE-based web view thing.
+I attached screenshots of it.
+It mimics some chrome in its UI.
+And uses modals, which I’d like to avoid, but maybe blah.
+* It feels like there should be more icons or images — it feels like it’s a lot of just text.
+I have added FontAwesome, so we have a lot of icons that can be easily used.
+You can see a few of them in the nav tabs.
+* Status messages… something.
+Not a big permanently visible list box, though.
+I refuse.

+## TODO

+* Styling: Square rounded corners to be more “modern”.
+Tone down gradients.
+(Both those also help with old IE consistency, since they aren’t supported.)
+* Window size: Choose a starting size; fix it as minimum.
+* Wire up settings.
+* Wire up feedback.
+* Add i18n.
+* Fix bug: Nav away from connect; resize; nav back to connect.
+Button is messed up.
+* Add “stopping” state.
+* Do something with status messages.
+* Fix (or hide): Banner image is broken on IE7.
+Also, fixed-res bitmap banner is going to look shit on high-res screens.
+Need to change.
+* Clean up psiclient code.
+* Put auto-connect back in.
+(Should make a registry setting to disable so I don’t have to alter code to stop it.)

+## Technical and compatibility notes

-- IE7: Can't use data URIs.
+* IE7: Can't use data URIs.
 But IE8+ okay.
-- IE7, IE8, IE9: Responsive-ness doesn't work.
+* IE7, IE8, IE9: Responsive-ness doesn't work.
-- IE7, IE8, IE9: Navbar with `navbar-fixed-top` crashes view.
+* IE7, IE8, IE9: Navbar with `navbar-fixed-top` crashes view.
 The problem is setting `border-width` to 0, as in `border-width: 0 0 1px;`
   - Caused by this, in navbar.less:
     ```
     .navbar-fixed-top .navbar-inner,